RichardByrne95/RBP-Flask/README.md

         1. As a returning visitor, I want to find ways of contacting the business.
         2. As a returning visitor, I want to find links to the social media of the business.

-    -   #### Frequent Visitor Goals
-        1. As a Frequent User, I want to check to see if there are any new blog posts.

 -   ### Design

     -   #### Colour Scheme